AlephAlpha/Nekomata/doc/GettingStarted.md

 [*Attempt This Online!*](https://ato.pxeger.com/run?1=m70iLzU7PzexJHFZtJJuhlLsgqWlJWm6FguWFCclF8M4UBoA)

-If you didn't install Nekomata, you can replace `Nekomata` with `cabal run Nekomata --` in the above commands.
+If you didn't install Nekomata, you can replace `Nekomata` with `cabal run --` in the above commands.

 ## Using the REPL